osprey-dcs/data-platform/doc/user/installation.md

 ### java installation

-The Data Platform Java applications are compiled using Java 16, and have been tested with Java 17.
-Newer versions of Java will probably work without issue, so please let us know if you test on any of them before we do our own port.
-Here are links for installing [Java 16](https://docs.oracle.com/en/java/javase/16/install/overview-jdk-installation.html) or [Java 17](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html).
+The Data Platform Java applications are compiled using Java 21.
+Here is a link for [downloading and installing Java 21](https://www.oracle.com/java/technologies/downloads/#java21).

 ### mongodb installation